 WDM 101 can be implemented in any river system where logjams are present.
 Some woody debris buildups will not be causing any negative impacts and therefore are unnecessary to work on.
 However, some may be causing ‘excessive’ flooding (flooding that is directly damaging property,) extreme bank erosion and may be trapping urban rubbish.
 These types of logjams could benefit from CLEAN and OPEN work.
 Some jams may only be trapping rubbish but not causing flooding or erosion.
 These logjams can benefit from the CLEAN process but really do not require any OPEN work.
 There are some logjams that may be causing problems that can directly impact human safety or causing real property damage (an example is an eroding building foundation.)
 In this case, the WDM 101 method may not apply and other WDM methods could be considered.

 How is this work done?

 Determine what you want to accomplish.
-If the goals of the activity are to remove the man made trash and improve the flow through an existing logjam or to alleviate localized flooding and erosion, then WDM 101 is the proper method.
+If the goals of the activity are to remove the man-made trash and improve the flow through an existing logjam or to alleviate localized flooding and erosion, then WDM 101 is the proper method.
 Know your work site.
 Determine how safe the watercourse is to work in.
 Define a point to get in and out of the river.
 Locate where you will place excess woody debris along the streambank and in the riparian corridor.
 Develop a work plan that is focused on safety and teamwork.
 If there are questions, ask for assistance.
-Make sure that the work team understands scope of work and assignments.
-One common issue during projects is that, due to enthusiasm of the work crews, the logjam is completely removed through the course of the work.
+Make sure that the work team understands the scope of work and assignments.
+One common issue during projects is that, due to the enthusiasm of the work crews, the logjam is completely removed through the course of the work.
 Provide necessary tools and materials and remember to take your time and works safely.
 Remember, if you only Clean a portion and Open a portion, you have done some useful work.
 Every effort helps and the accumulative effects of this work over time will make a difference.